The axolotl might seem small and insignificant– with its small legs, tiny feet, and long flowing tail.

 So are there different breeds of axolotls?

-In general terms, breeds are groups of domestic animals that have similar appearance or behavior that separate them from other organisms of the same species.
+In general terms, breeds are groups of domestic animals that have similar appearances or behavior that separate them from other organisms of the same species.
 Breeds are formed through genetic isolation, adaptation to the environment, or selective breeding.

 But in practice, it is the breeders themselves that decide if specific members of a species are also members of a subset or breed.